IntelLabs/hec-p-isa-tools/kerngen/README.md

 the kernels can have or need to handle.
-- (optional) fourth field defines the key RNS, the number of additional moduli that the relinearization key has relative to the third field. i.e. If `max_rns` is 3 and `key_rns` is 1 then total max RNS of the relinearization key will be
+- (optional) fourth field defines the key RNS, the number of additional moduli that the relinearization key has relative to the third field. i.e. If `max_rns` is 3 and `key_rns` is 1 the total max RNS of the relinearization key will be 4.
-4. Note this field is only required for calling the `relin` kernel.
+Note this field is only required for calling the `relin` kernel.

 ## DATA
 `DATA` defines symbols to be used and their attribute(s) (`num_parts`) where